 The increase from 400 ppm to 402 ppm during 2016 means that the average CO2 concentration for the year was 401 ppm.
 Because the environmental harm from GHGs is determined by their concentrations, the contribution from CO2 emissions during 2016 was 1/51, or just under 2%, of the total.
-Thus, even if mitigation had eliminated all emissions, only 2% of the harm would have been negated.
-This, in a numerical nutshell, is the emissions fallacy.
+Thus, even if all emissions had been eliminated, only 2% of the harm would have been negated.
+In a numerical nutshell, this approach is the emissions fallacy.

-Of course, CO2 mitigation in 2016 was far from eliminating all emissions.
+Of course, CO2 emissions were far from eliminated in 2016.
 Globally, about 40 billion tons of CO2 were emitted from fossil fuels, cement production, and land-use changes.
-This figure has stabilized recently, but at a record-high level that continues to drive up the deadly CO2 concentration.
+This figure has stabilized recently, but at a record-high level that continues to rapidly drive up the deadly CO2 concentration.

 Here the year’s emissions are represented by an average concentration increase of 1 ppm, as noted above.
 This increase has been divided into the three contributing factors.
-Their equal division is an approximation that is sufficient for my argument.
+Their equal division is an approximation, but one that is sufficient for my argument.
 The efficiencies are further subdivided, but I’ll get to that later.

-The critical point at this stage is that mainstream mitigation ignores the significant contributions made by rising population and consumption levels to the CO2 increase.
+The critical point at this stage is that mainstream emissions reductions ignore the contributions of rising population and consumption levels to the CO2 increase.
 The IPCC, for example, while acknowledging these factors as major causes of increased emissions (Synthesis Report, p.
-5), completely disregards them when discussing mitigation as a solution.
+5), completely disregards them when discussing solutions.
 Most mainstream sources are even worse: population and consumption are not mentioned at all.
-The inevitable result is that only efficiencies are considered when mitigation policies are formulated or agreements are negotiated.
+The inevitable result is that only efficiencies are considered when policies are formulated or agreements are negotiated.
 This is like ignoring two of the three gaps in a broken dam: although one gap is slowly being plugged, water continues to rush unimpeded through the other two.

 One can of course quibble with my numerical assumptions regarding efficiencies, but there is no doubt about the 2% associated with the emissions fallacy.
 This is a hard scientific fact, and it dominates the calculation.
-No matter how you slice it, mainstream mitigation addresses less than 1% of the CO2 concentration that is warming our planet and acidifying its oceans.
+No matter how you slice it, mainstream emissions reductions address less than 1% of the CO2 concentration that is warming our planet and degrading its oceans.

 But this is not the end of the story.
-Mainstream mitigation is just the culmination of a much deeper deception: what might be called the Great Crisis Reduction.
+The mainstream emissions approach is just the culmination of a much deeper deception: what might be called the Great Crisis Reduction.
 The original, fundamental environmental problem is ecological overshoot – the concurrent violation of multiple natural limits due to economic over-expansion.
-It was overshoot that generated the excess GHGs, thereby spawning the warming and acidification emergencies.
+It was overshoot that generated the excess GHGs and thereby spawned the climate and ocean emergencies.